As a company with most of our staff based in Auckland, the pandemic saw many interludes coloured by the limitations of living in lockdown.

 But too often, we are distracted at home by incoming messages, low-level alerts related to network updates or security status.
 If you are awoken at 2 am because of an irrelevant alert and can’t get back to sleep for an hour afterwards, that’s not helping you live well.

-So we are actively working to minimise and fine-tune email and messaging alerts so the right people receive only the alerts and messages that need their attention and at the right time.
+So, we are actively working to minimise and fine-tune email and messaging alerts so the right people receive only the alerts and messages that need their attention and at the right time.

 The Live Well channel

-Within Microsoft Teams, we have a dedicated place where all of our Live Well information is kept.
+Within Microsoft Teams, we have a dedicated place where all our Live Well information is kept.
 It is part company intranet, part social network.
 We can post and comment on each other’s photos of what we got up to at the weekend.

-We are working in Teams every day, so it makes it convenient to click into the Live Well channel to see what is going on.
+We are working in Teams every day, so it makes it convenient to click on the Live Well channel to see what is going on.
 At the same time, we are also streamlining files and folders that are commonly used across Deptive and making them available via Teams.
 This will remove the frustration we’ve sometimes felt in the past when needing to search through folders scattered across drives.